The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Introduction

 \section{Introduction}

 Persistent homology~\cite{DBLP:books/daglib/0025666} is an algebraic method for measuring the topological features of a space induced by the sublevel sets of a function.
-Its generality and stability with regard to noise have made it a widely used tool for the study of data, where it does not need any knowledge a priori.
+Its generality and stability with regard to noise have made it a widely used tool for the study of data.
 A common approach is the study of the topological invariants of a nested family of simplicial complexes built on top of the data, seen as a set of points in a geometric space.
 This approach has been successfully used in various areas of science and engineering, as for example in sensor networks, image analysis, and data analysis where one typically needs to deal with big data sets in high dimensions.
-Consequently, the demand for designing efficient algorithms and implementation to compute the persistent homology of filtered simplicial complexes has grown.
+Consequently, the demand for designing efficient algorithms and software to compute persistent homology of filtered simplicial complexes has grown.

 The first persistence algorithm~\cite{DBLP:journals/dcg/EdelsbrunnerLZ02,DBLP:journals/dcg/ZomorodianC05} can be implemented by reducing a matrix defined by face incidence relations, through column operations.
 The running time is $O(m^3)$ where $m$ is the number of simplices of the simplicial complex and, despite good performance in practice, Morozov proved that this bound is tight~\cite{Morozov05persistencealgorithm}.
-Recent optimizations taking advantage of the special structure of the matrix to be reduced have led to significant progress in the theoretical analysis~\cite{DBLP:conf/compgeom/MilosavljevicMS11,DBLP:journals/comgeo/ChenK13} as well as in practice~\cite{DBLP:journals/comgeo/ChenK13,Bauer:arXiv1303.0477}.
+Recent optimizations taking advantage of the special structure of the matrix to be reduced have led to significant progress in the theoretical analysis~\cite{DBLP:journals/comgeo/ChenK13,DBLP:conf/compgeom/MilosavljevicMS11} as well as in practice~\cite{Bauer:arXiv1303.0477,Chen11persistenthomology}.

-A different approach~\cite{SMV11,SMV211} interprets the persistent homology groups in terms of their dual, the persistent cohomology groups.
-The cohomology algorithm has been reported to work better in practice than the standard homology algorithm~\cite{SMV211} but this advantage seems to fade away when compared to the recent optimized homology algorithms~\cite{Bauer:arXiv1303.0477}.
-An elegant description of the cohomology algorithm, using the notion of annotations, has been introduced in~\cite{DBLP:journals/corr/abs-1208-5018} and used to design more general algorithms for maintaining cohomology groups under simplicial maps.
+A different approach~\cite{DBLP:journals/corr/abs-1107-5665,DBLP:journals/dcg/SilvaMV11} interprets the persistent homology groups in terms of their dual, the persistent cohomology groups.
+The cohomology algorithm has been reported to work better in practice than the standard homology algorithm~\cite{DBLP:journals/corr/abs-1107-5665} but this advantage seems to fade away when optimizations are employed to the homology algorithms~\cite{Bauer:arXiv1303.0477}.
+An elegant description of the cohomology algorithm, using the notion of annotations~\cite{DBLP:conf/swat/BusaryevCCDW12}, has been introduced in~\cite{DBLP:conf/compgeom/DeyFW14} and used to design more general algorithms for maintaining cohomology groups under simplicial maps.